farishamy16/Business-Analytics-Portfolio/README.md

 ## What’s Inside?

 ### 🚀 Assignments
 Explore a series of assignments where I’ve applied a wide range of business analytics techniques.
 Each assignment represents a unique challenge—whether it’s uncovering trends in financial data, optimizing marketing strategies, or predicting customer behavior.
-Dive into the details to see how I approach problem-solving using tools like Python, R, SQL, and Tableau.
+Dive into the details to see how I approach problem-solving using tools like **Python, SQL, Matplotlib, Seaborn, Pandas, Numpy, Tableau, Power BI, Jupyter Notebook, Google Analytics, and Google Cloud**.

 ### 🏆 Final Project
 This is where theory meets practice.
 My final project is a comprehensive analysis that pulls together everything I’ve learned.
 I tackled a real-world business problem, from data collection and cleaning to visualization and modeling.
 The result?
 Actionable insights that drive business value.